dibasdauliya/llama-nyc/README.md

 # GitHub Project Analyzer

-A comprehensive GitHub repository analyzer that provides detailed insights, statistics, and AI-powered analysis of any public or private GitHub repository.
+A comprehensive GitHub repository analyzer that provides detailed insights, statistics, and AI-powered analysis of public repositories and your own private repositories.
 Features an intelligent chat interface for interactive exploration of repository insights.

 ## Features